bio2rdf/bio2rdf-scripts/README.md

 Requirements
 -------------
-The mayority of these scripts were created so as to run on Linux servers.
+The majority of these scripts were created so as to run on Linux servers.
 Depending on the script you wish to run you will need:
 * PHP5
 * Perl 6
 * Ruby(1.9.3)